subbyray/programming-test/backend.md

 ## User requirements

+- User has to sign up and login before ordering product(s)
 - User name must be unique
 - Each login session will be expired after 7 days
 - When a product item is purchased, the quantity will be deduced